Crown-Commercial-Service/ReportMI-service-manual/docs/framework-definition-language.md

 be the names of data warehouse fields) - the important thing to remember is that the name of the lookup and the name in the `depends_on` mappings MUST match.

+The `depends_on` keyword MAY be followed by multiple template origin names, indicating that the dependent field depends on the values of more than one other field.
+The names of the template origin fields should be given as a comma-separated list, for example:

+    InvoiceFields {
+      ProductGroup from 'Service Type'
+      ProductValue from 'Service Value'
+      ProductDescription from 'Primary Specialism' depends_on 'Service Type', 'Service Value' {
+        ...
+      }
+    }

+When using multiple template origin names, the dependent field mappings must have a corresponding number of values on the left of each arrow, for example:

+    InvoiceFields {
+      ProductGroup from 'Service Type'
+      ProductValue from 'Service Value'
+      ProductDescription from 'Primary Specialism' depends_on 'Service Type', 'Service Value' {
+        'Core', '10',    -> CoreSpecialisms
+        'Non-core', '20' -> NonCoreSpecialisms
+        'Mixture', '50'  -> PrimarySpecialisms
+      }
+    }

+This indicates that if `Service Type` has the value `Core` _and_ `Service Value` has the value `10`, then `Primary Specialism` can take values from `CoreSpecialisms`, and so on for the other mappings.

+Each clause of the mapping MUST have the same number of values on the left of the arrow, as there are field names following the `depends_on` keyword.

+A wildcard match (`*`) may be used in place of any value on the left of the arrows, to match any value of the corresponding field.
+For example, to provide a lookup for the case when `Service Value` has the value `60`, and `Service Type` has any value:

+      ProductDescription from 'Primary Specialism' depends_on 'Service Type', 'Service Value' {
+        ...
+        *, '60' -> SixtySpecialisms
+      }

 ### Real-world examples

 #### Laundry Services - Wave 2 (CM/OSG/05/3565) - a framework with only InvoiceFields and no Lookups.